Rural communities in Zambia depend on forests for their livelihoods, yet poverty drives deforestation.

 Opportunities for formal employment are rare in the rural areas where we work.
 Which is why we provide opportunities and employ people to protect their environment.
 We hire and train people locally for our Community Engagement Conservation, Forest Monitoring, and Community Scout Team, as well as operational support positions.

-IMPACT: 90 people hired from the local community and employed by BCP which means that with an average family size of 6 an estimated 8,100 people benefit
+IMPACT: 90 people hired from the local community and employed by BCP whose salaries support 8,100 people

 Community Development through Infrastructure